ARE WOOD RINGS A PRACTICAL CHOICE?

 The Perry is like wearing a penthouse apartment on your finger.
 No, you will not take the room with the dusty carpet, thank you very much.
 You want the real stuff, the click-clack, the hardwood.
 Paired with the most robust metal on the planet in tungsten carbide, the Perry is the Fortress of Solitude meets Park Avenue all in one fantastic ring.

-Care & Considerations
+Wooden Rings Care & Considerations

 One of the most common questions we receive is regarding the durability of wood wedding rings.
 With wood inlays, the wood is coated with a premium, water-resistant resin material that allows it to stand up to wet conditions.
-However, we do not recommend taking a job as a commercial diver while wearing a wood ring.
+However, we do not recommend taking a job as a commercial diver while wearing wooden wedding ring.
 It is still advised to avoid prolonged exposure to moisture.
 Think of your back porch or deck.
 Even if it is sealed with a waterproof protectant, it will still show some wear and staining after an extended period.

 The applied resin strengthens the wood, along with the metal part of the ring (this is usually tungsten, titanium, or ceramic).
 Epic Wedding Bands’ wood rings are wood inlays, not bentwood, which is made of entirely wood with no metal.